Dynamic Analysis

 Tag your solution with random and dynamic.

-The problem is of cause that not all branches are like that, some are checking for specific values.
+The problem is of course, that not all branches are like that, some are checking for specific values.

 void isEqualToZero(int i) {